Trainee Professional Development Award

 Should you have any questions or concerns, contact email@example.com.
 Applicants should not contact selection committee members for inquiries.

 - Applicant must be the presenting author of an abstract.

 - Only one application per abstract is permitted.
 Multiple submissions with the same abstract will be ineligible.

 - Applicant must be a current member of SfN.

 - Applicant must be currently enrolled in an undergraduate or graduate program, a postdoctoral fellowship, or have completed one of these programs in the same calendar year the award is given.

 - Nominee is not a recipient of another SfN travel award in the same or previous year.*

-- *Considering the impacts and challenges caused by COVID-19, SfN has lifted the eligibility restriction that would make 2020 TPDA recipients ineligible for TPDA in 2021.
-SfN plans to revert to normal eligibility requirements in 2021, which would again make TPDA recipients in eligible to receive the award in consecutive years.
+*Considering the impacts and challenges COVID-19 has caused, SfN will allow 2020 TPDA recipients to apply for TPDA in 2021.
+However, SfN will revert to normal eligibility requirements in 2022, which would make TPDA recipients ineligible to receive the award in back-to-back years.

 Any application which does not adhere to all parameters will be voided.